-Top paying cities and metropolitan areas for mobile app developers:
+These are the top-paying cities and metropolitan areas for mobile developers:

-The hourly wage for mobile application developers varies widely - from $21 to over $100 per hour - depending on the mobile developer's location, portfolio and experience.
+The hourly wage for mobile application developers varies widely - from $30 to over $100 per hour - depending on the mobile developer's location, portfolio, mastery of known platforms, and experience.

 Mobile Developer Education Requirements

-Most employers seek mobile application developers with at least a bachelor's degree in software engineering, mobile application development, mobile computing, computer science or a similar programming-centric field of study.
-Hiring managers for mobile development positions will also want to see a portfolio with samples of completed mobile applications and your best development projects.
-The following undergrad and graduate degree programs satisfy both of these requirements with hands-on courses wherein students create a range of applications for the leading mobile platforms, plus specialized lessons on presenting yourself as a top candidate for mobile developer positions, in which active mobile development practitioners help you assemble the apps created throughout the program into an industry-specific portfolio, resume and cover letter.
+Most employers seek mobile application developers with at least a bachelor's degree in software engineering, mobile application development, computer science, or a similar field.
+Hiring managers for mobile development positions will also require a portfolio with samples of completed mobile applications and your best development projects.
+Mobile development degree programs satisfy these requirements with hands-on courses wherein students create various apps for the leading mobile platforms, plus specialized lessons on presenting yourself for mobile developer positions.

-Research and compare the top-rated mobile development degree programs in the US and online.
+Research and compare the top-rated mobile development degrees online.

-There aren't many established mobile app development certifications on the market yet, however as this space continues to grow we will see an influx of both platform-specific and platform-neutral credentials.
-Currently, the most marketable certifications for mobile application developers include:
+There are few mobile development certifications on the market.
+However, as this space matures, we should see an influx of platform-specific and vendor-neutral credentials.
+Currently, the top certifications for mobile application developers include:

 - IBM Certified Mobile Application Developer

-Your specialized training and experience in mobile application development may qualify you for a variety of in-demand job roles, including:
+Your specialized experience and training in mobile application development may qualify you for a variety of positions, including: